 Originally built in 1939, The Royal Cinema is a 380-seat historic Art Deco movie house located in the heart of Little Italy.
-The theatre was known as The Pylon when it first opened in 1939.
-Over time, it’s become one of Toronto’s most cherished landmarks.
+Known as The Pylon when it first opened in 1939, the theatre has come to be regarded as one of Toronto’s most cherished landmarks.

 We are a fully licensed venue.